 - Learning to drive in a more environmentally friendly way

-- How to anticipate the actions and potential actions of other motorist
+- How to anticipate the actions and potential actions of another motorist

 If you are looking at advanced/defensive driver training as part of a fleet driver training plan, the advantages include: